marcinduma/LABDCN-2542/docs/LAB_access-RDP.md

 Once logged to the dCloud session, you will be able to RDP Windows workstation ready to use for you

-Open RDP client and use credentials provided below:
+Open RDP client located on Windows Desktop (if you are using BYOD locate it in your OS) and use credentials provided below:

 IP Address: